 This will depend on the zoning of the property.
 The required setbacks are given below:

 * There are some exceptions to these general rules - refer to the District Plan.

-- The Certificate of Title for a property shows the dimensions of the boundaries.
+The Certificate of Title for a property shows the dimensions of the boundaries.
 There are normally survey pegs in each corner of the site.
 If these cannot be found, a surveyor should be employed to determine where the boundary is.
-The Council cannot not advise you on this.
+The Council cannot advise you on this.